 The Logging Application Block

 The Enterprise Library Logging Application Block simplifies the implementation of common logging functions.
-You can use the Logging Application Block to write information to a variety of locations:
+Developers can use the Logging Block to write information to a variety of locations:

 - The event log